3DLIRIOUS/stl2png/readme.md

 This program is for generating black and while PNG files from an STL file at particular z heights.

-It has applications to [light stereolithography] where a projector shines an image upwards through the base of a glass dish filled with a liquid that solidifies where the light touches it.
+It has applications to [SLA stereolithography](http://3dprintingfromscratch.com/common/types-of-3d-printers-or-3d-printing-technologies-overview/#sla) where a projector shines an image upwards through the base of a glass dish filled with a liquid that solidifies where the light touches it.
 The solid printed part is drawn upwards out of the liquid like the reverse of melting ice.